binapani-edu/blog/blogs/journey-of-social-media/content.md

 [Meta](https://www.meta.com)'s Instagram countered TikTok's rise by launching **Reels** globally on **August 5, 2020** across 50+ countries, offering 15-second multi-clip videos with licensed music and AR effects.[[59]](#59)[[60]](#60)

-Capitalizing on India's 2020 TikTok ban, YouTube introduced **Shorts** in September 2020 as a beta in India.[[61]](#61) The platform then expanded to United States in March 2021, and later rolled out to 100+ countries by July 2021.[[62]](#62) The feature quickly gained popularity, reaching **6.5 billion daily views** by March 2021 according to Alphabet CEO Sundar Pichai.[[63]](#63) While TikTok later expanded to 3-minute videos in 2021, YouTube Shorts initially maintained its 60-second limit until 2024.
+Capitalizing on India's 2020 TikTok ban, YouTube introduced **Shorts** in September 2020 as a beta in India.[[61]](#61) The platform then expanded to the United States in March 2021 and later rolled out to 100+ countries by July 2021.[[62]](#62) The feature quickly gained popularity, reaching **6.5 billion daily views** by March 2021 according to Alphabet CEO Sundar Pichai.[[63]](#63) While TikTok later expanded to 3-minute videos in 2021, YouTube Shorts initially maintained its 60-second limit until 2024.

 This demonstrates how the **short-video format** has become the dominant format for social media platforms, and how it has become the default way for people to consume content currently.
 With the growing popularity and user engagement through endless scrolling, this short video format has been adopted by other platforms like Facebook, Snapchat, and even LinkedIn recently, which has expanded its vertical video capabilities for professional content.[[64]](#64) Some news platforms like the *New York Times* and the *Washington Post* have also adopted this format to keep up with the trend.[[65]](#65)